Blenheim and Woodstock branch line

 The Blenheim and Woodstock branch line was a 4 mi railway branch line that linked Kidlington and Woodstock, Oxfordshire.
 It ran from Kidlington railway station parallel with the Cherwell Valley Line north to Shipton-on-Cherwell, where it turned west through Shipton-on-Cherwell Halt towards Blenheim and Woodstock.

 History

 Built for the 8th Duke of Marlborough, the line opened on 19 May 1890 and was privately owned until 1897 when it became part of the Great Western Railway, although the line was operated by Great Western Railway from its inception.
-In 1929 Shipton-on-Cherwell Halt was opened, primarily to serve the Oxford and Shipton Cement Company limestone quarry and cement works.
+In 1929 Shipton-on-Cherwell Halt was opened, primarily to serve the Bunker's Hill Oxford and Shipton Cement Company limestone quarry and cement works.
 The last train ran on 27 February 1954 and track lifting was completed in January 1958.

 Train services

 The original service was four trains each way between Oxford and Blenheim and Woodstock.
 By around 1910, this had become ten trains a day and it remained at this level for many years.
 By 1938, the passenger service had been pruned back to nine trains a day, not all trains running through to Oxford.
 The number of trains serving the station was cut in the late 1930s, and again in 1952 down to only six trains a day.
 These cuts in the frequency of trains along the Woodstock branch line produced two-hour waits at Kidlington for a connection.